cute black and white tuxedo mustache cat with stella and chewys wet and freeze dried raw food for cats tongue out

 Natural Ways to Treat Your Cat’s Stinky Breath

 Even the most loving parent doesn’t expect their cat’s breath to smell like roses—but if your cat’s breath is noticeably bad, it’s worth investigating.
-Fortunately there are several simple practices and home remedies that can treat bad breath in cats, so you can get back to enjoying their sweet company up close!
+Fortunately, there are several simple practices and home remedies that can treat bad breath, or halitosis, in cats, so you can get back to enjoying their sweet company up close and without fear!

 Plaque is a sticky bacterial biofilm on cats’ teeth that hardens into tartar over time.
 Both plaque and tartar can cause bad breath, erode tooth enamel and cause cavities.

 Stomatitis is inflammation of the soft tissues in your cat’s mouth.
-Stomatitis is also caused by oral bacteria, and is very painful.
-Fungal stomatitis is caused by the Candida albicans fungus, and is less common.
+Stomatitis is a very painful condition caused by inappropriate growth of oral bacteria.
+Fungal stomatitis is caused by the Candida albicans fungus and is less common.

 Small food particles stuck in spaces between the teeth and gumline can decompose, leading to bad breath and infection.
 Likewise, if your cat chewed on some hair, bone, leaves or similar, those types of items can also get stuck and start to rot.